Colombian President Criticizes Congress for Not Legalizing Cannabis

 Presidente da Colômbia critica Congresso por não legalizar a cannabis

-Gustavo Petro, Colombian President.
+Gustavo Petro, President of Colombia.
 Image: Archive Disclosure

 Frustration with Congress